oblivion0218/Compton/Simulation/README.md

 - **Methods**:
     - `info()`: Prints the interaction type.

-    - `cross_section(photon: Photon, detector)`: Calculates the cross-section for the specified interaction type (photoelectric or Compton).
+    - `cross_section(photon: Photon, Z)`: Calculates the cross-section for the specified interaction type (photoelectric or Compton).

     - `interaction(photon: p.Photon)`: Simulates the interaction (photoelectric or Compton), returning the resulting product (an electron).